Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 These implicit rules are defined in rules.vc

-) and can be disabled for
+(included indirectly through rules-ext.vc) and can be disabled for

-whatever reason by setting the macro DISABLE_IMPLICIT_RULES
+whatever reason by setting the macro DISABLE_IMPLICIT_RULES to 1

-before inclusion of rules-ext.vc
+before inclusion of rules-ext.vc.

 Passing additional compiler switches